|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 3. Quantum theory of gravity (not yet developed).

 Basic idea of the mechanism of the Hawking effect of quantum radiation (according to point 1.) is schematically shown in Fig. 4.23.
 In a strong inhomogeneous gravitational field with universal effects, a certain "polarization" of the vacuum of fluctuating virtual pairs of particles and antiparticles occurs around the black hole.
-In regions close to the horizon, there is a certain probability that one member of a pair of particles and particles will penetrate below the horizon and be absorbed, while the other member escapes into outer space like a real particle .
-In such a case, the negative energy needed to release the originally virtual pair is actually brought below the horizon .
-The particle-antiparticle relationship and vice versa are related to the inversion of time, so the opposite of the second law of black hole dynamics will apply to the given process, ie the horizon will shrink .
+In regions close to the horizon, there is a certain probability that one member of a pair of particles and particles will penetrate below the horizon and be absorbed, while the other member escapes into outer space like a real particle - it is emitted.
+In such a case, the negative energy needed to release the originally virtual pair, is actually brought below the horizon.

 |Fig.4.23.
 Illustration of Hawking's mechanism of quantum black hole radiation by absorbing one part of a virtual particle-antiparticle pair and radiating the other part as a real emitted particle.
 The horizon gradually decreases.|